Money Talk may be Taboo, but I can see there is a lot that is misunderstood about Birth Photography work, so I won’t hold anything back.

 (Keep in mind that most photographers need to continually replace or upgrade all of this, spending on average $2,000 a year on equipment.)

 What you might not consider, is that there are lots of other expenses involved in running a business.
-Gallery hosting, music licensing, website, client relations management, email, cell phone, and editing software are all subscription based expenses.
+Gallery hosting, music licensing, website hosting, client relations management, email, cell phone, and editing software are all subscription based expenses.
 I’ll have to factor in the “one time” investments like the MacbookPro that I need to edit photos, and Culling programs.
 Now add my business insurance costs, my licensing fee, the cost of printed material, advertising and other business related expenses like travel and food.

 On average, a Professional Full Time Photographer will spend 35%- 45% of their business income on Business related expenses and overhead.